-GROUP HOME
+GROUP HOME AND RESIDENTIAL CARE HOME

-Any residential facility operating under a license or registration granted or recognized by a state agency, that serves more than eight unrelated persons, who have a handicap or disability as defined in 9 V.S.A. § 4501, and who live together as a single housekeeping unit.
+Any residential facility operating under a license or registration granted or recognized by a state agency, that serves not more than eight unrelated persons, who have a handicap or disability as defined in 9 V.S.A. § 4501, and who live together as a single housekeeping unit.
 In addition to room, board and supervision, residents of a group home may receive other services at the group home meeting their health, developmental or educational needs.
 See also Residential One Family